-The abovementioned new, revised, and amended standards and interpretations were issued by the IASB and endorsed by the FSC so that they are applicable for annual periods beginning on or after January 1, 2023.
-As the Company is currently determining the potential impact of the standards and interpretations, all other standards and interpretations have no material impact on the Company.
+The abovementioned new, revised and amended standards and interpretations were issued by the IASB and endorsed by the FSC so that they are applicable for annual periods beginning on or after January 1, 2025.
+These standards and interpretations have no material impact on the Company.